mattscy/MagicAPI/docs/api/magic/GetLingeringObject.md

 # Magic:GetLingeringObject

 This function is an alternative to the [`Magic:GetObject`](../GetObject/) function that allows for a continuous reference to the object that you retrieve from a [`HitDetails`][hit].
-The reference to the object will expire once the returned subscription expires.
+The reference to the object will expire once the returned subscription is cancelled.

 ## Parameters
 | Name | Type | Default | Description |